Sustainable ICT Educational program

 Hailsham, Albania, Uganda

-Whilst Computers remain a key part of the charities
+Computers remain a key part of the CfC's activities.

-activities.
-Our core activity is working with people either
+However, our core activity is working with people either directly

-directly through the organisations and projects we support or
+through the organisations and projects we support or within the

 From workers in Romania, School children in Zimbabwe, Migrants